-So what governing bodies are there at UON?
+So what governing bodies are there at Uni of Newcastle?
 To start at the very top, there’s the University Council.
-The University Council is the peak governing body at UON and has some part to play in policies that affect every part of university life.
+The University Council is the peak governing body at the University and has some part to play in policies that affect every part of university life.
 The Council is responsible for all of the University’s policies and strategy as well as determining the direction the University is going in.
 Many of the other governing bodies around on campus report to the University Council or work with them.

 The University Council has sixteen members.
 They include the Chancellor and Vice-Chancellor as well as other staff members.
 Importantly for us, there’s also a student member of the University Council, elected to the position by other students.
-This year’s student representative on the University Council is Bhavi Ravindran, a final year medical student who took on the role to be a strong voice for students.
+The student representative on the University Council for 2021 is Lucas Dowling who looks forward to representing the student body and bringing a semblance of normality to uni.

-“I got involved to advocate and improve the student experience,” he said.
-“UON hosts students from all over the world and from all different backgrounds so it is absolutely important that the university provides a positive experience for all of our students.”
+“I got involved to advocate and improve the student experience,” he said. “our uni hosts students from all over the world and from all different backgrounds so it is absolutely important that the university provides a positive experience for all of our students.”

 Beyond the University Council, there are several other governance and decision-making bodies on campus, one of which is the Academic Senate.
 The Academic Senate advises the University Council on, as you might have guessed, academic matters at the University.
 It also has a few powers of its own such as determining academic policy as well as introducing new degrees and courses and changing or removing others.
 The Senate has four students elected to it at any point.
 One must be an undergraduate student from Callaghan and one is a non-Callaghan undergraduate student while the other two are postgraduate students; one coursework student and one higher degree by research student.

 Outside of the hierarchy of the University, there are even more students looking to represent you and your concerns while at uni.
-The Newcastle University Students Association (NUSA) and the Newcastle University Postgraduate Students’ Association (NUPSA) are two student unions on campus.
-Both seek to look out for the best interests of students and advocate on their behalf to the University, with NUPSA having a particular focus on postgraduate students.
-They both also offer plenty of support and services to students such as running events, running clubs and societies as well as providing workshops and freebies for students.
-Positions at NUSA and NUPSA are also appointed through voting and by-elections for NUSA are currently underway.
+The University of Newcastle Students Association (UNSA) is the student unions on campus.
+It seeks to look out for the best interests of students and advocate on their behalf to the University.
+UNSA also offers plenty of support and services to students such as running events, running clubs and societies as well as providing workshops and freebies for students.
+Positions at UNSA are also appointed through voting.

 Understanding how the election processes work and engaging with the decision-making bodies at the University is important.

-If you are interested in the decisions being made about our uni, Bhavi recommends watching out for these elections, getting involved in your degree’s society, or even talking to your teachers if you have concerns about how your degree is run.
-You can also contact your representatives, like Bhavi on the University Council or the students at NUSA and NUPSA, and make sure that they know what important to you and what you’d like to see advocated for on campus.
+We recommend watching out for these elections, getting involved in your degree’s society, or even talking to your teachers if you have concerns about how your degree is run.
+You can also contact your representatives, like Lucas on the University Council or the students at UNSA and make sure that they know what important to you and what you’d like to see advocated for on campus.

 The University is a big place and when you’re concerned with how it’s run or what’s direction the uni is going in, it can sometimes feel like you’re too small to have any real say in the matter.
 There are ways that you can make your voice heard and make a difference while you’re at uni and plenty of people who can help you do that.